Higher Education

 Training and capability building

 We design and deliver training aligned to Code requirements and tailored to different roles within universities and colleges.
+Our training is developed in accordance with the Code's requirements for collaboration with specialist organisations and persons with expertise in responding to gender-based violence (Standard 3).

 Residential colleges and affiliated providers